borjadam/people_analytics_turnover/README.md

 **Code and Analysis:**

-A fully documented Jupyter Notebook covering data cleaning, analysis, and visualizations.
+- A fully documented Jupyter Notebook covering data cleaning, analysis, and visualizations.

 **Visualizations:**

-Key insights visualized using Python, saved as PNGs for easy inclusion in presentations or reports.
+- Key insights visualized using Python, saved as PNGs for easy inclusion in presentations or reports.

 **Dataset:**

-Raw and cleaned dataset files.
+- Raw and cleaned dataset files.

 **Report:**

-This README serves as a summary of the project, including methodology, findings, and recommendations.
+- This README serves as a summary of the project, including methodology, findings, and recommendations.

 ## How to Use

 1. Clone the Repository:

-git clone <repository_url>
+- git clone <repository_url>

 2. Open the Jupyter Notebook:

-Follow the step-by-step code to reproduce the analysis.
+- Follow the step-by-step code to reproduce the analysis.

 3. Explore Visualizations:

-Check the Visualizations/ folder for PNG files of all insights.
+- Check the `Visualizations` folder for PNG files of all insights.

 4. Examine the Data:

-Use cleaned_hr_data.csv for your own analysis.
+- Use `cleaned_hr_data.csv` for your own analysis.

 ## Technologies Used